David Koma: Career

 Scarlett Johansson wears David Koma Jumpsuit at 2019 San Diego Comic Con.

 Beyonce and dancers wearing David Koma clothing during The Renaissance World Tour.

 Straight after graduation Koma launched his eponymous ready-to-wear brand and has been a participant of London Fashion Week ever since.

 David Koma brand has become synonymous with the ultra body-contouring silhouette, creating sculptural statement dresses inspired by the feminine form.
 The house is often commended for the couture-like finishes of the garments, whether it is the gravity-defying opulent hand embroidery or sleek and contemporary exemplary cut silhouette.

-Alongside the bodycon Silhouette that propelled the designer onto the international stage, David Koma ready-to-wear offering has expanded to include a full range of options from precise daywear separates in denim and leather, to beautifully tailored outerwear, showstopping red carpet gowns, and impeccably cut jumpsuits.
+Alongside the bodycon Silhouette that propelled the designer onto the international stage, David Koma ready-to-wear offering has expanded to include a wide range of options from daywear, to outerwear, red carpet gowns, and jumpsuits.

 David Koma collections are inspired by the female form.
 The brand’s muses are often historically iconic women in the male-dominated fields: from marine biologist Dr Sylvia Earle, to pioneering women of motorsport - Adeline and Augusta Van Buren or Lily Parr - a successful 1920’s female footballer.

 Singer Beyoncé was the first celebrity to support the designer, wearing a dress by Koma in 2009, for the MTV Europe Music Awards, which was from his Central Saint Martins graduate collection.
 Beyonce has since worn the brand multiple times for memorable appearances including for Be Alive performance at 2022's Academy Awards and during Renaissance World Tour.

 From December 2013 until December 2017, Koma held the position of creative director at Mugler, sharing his time between London and Paris while simultaneously running his eponymous label.

 On 31 July 2024, Koma was appointed as creative director of Blumarine.